ellfran-7/cluefish/outputs/README.md

 # 📄Content

-This directory is intented for storing data outputs generated during the workflow.
-These outputs are produced at various stages and are often used as inputs for subsequent steps in the process.
+This directory is intended for storing data outputs generated during the workflow.
+These outputs are produced at various stages and are mostly used as inputs for subsequent steps in the process.

 ## 📍Note